essif-lab/framework/docs/tev2/tev2-student-assignment.md

 # Student Assignment

-:::caution
+:::danger This page is deprecated.
-This page is deprecated.
 The current version can be found at https://tno-terminology-design.github.io/tev2-specifications/docs/tev2/tev2-student-assignment
 :::

 This page explains what a group of students can do to create and contribute one or more tools to the toolbox of the Terminology Engine v2 ([TEv2](@)), that caters for